GEM3D/pressurePoissonSolver/domain_decomp/2D-trilinos-example/README.md

 ## Compiling and Running

 This program uses the [Trilinos Library](http://.tuxfamily.org/).
-Eigen is a header-only library, so you only have to tell the compiler where the headers are.

 Once you have the Trilinos library install, you just have to set the `TRILINOS_DIR` variable in the bash shell to point to where Trilinos